eneiascs/dsm-experiments-evaluation/README.md

 ### Replication ###

-The steps to replicate our evaluation are: run the experiment with our tool, run the experiment using the original scripts, and compare the results.
+The procedure to run this is experiment is very similar to [Experiment 1](#experiment-1) but using `cahew/docker/` folder and `cashew/orbits/cashew-orbits.exp` specification file.

 #### Running the experiment with our tool ####

-* The procedure to run this is experiment is very similar to [Experiment 1](#experiment-1) but using `cahew/docker/` folder and `cashew/orbits/cashew-orbits.exp` specification file.

 * Prompt to folder `cahew/docker/`.